Terms of Service

 1.1 Applicable Parties

-These Terms of Service ("Terms") constitute a binding agreement between CORIO Engineering ("CORIO," "we," "us") and any individual, company, or entity ("Client," "you") that engages CORIO for product development, supply chain engineering, market intelligence, or any related professional services.
-Engagement commences upon written confirmation of a project brief, signed Statement of Work (SOW), or payment of any fee.
+These Terms constitute a binding agreement between CORIO and any individual, company, or entity that engages CORIO for product development, supply chain engineering, market intelligence, or related professional services.
+They apply from the moment engagement commences and remain in force for the duration of the relationship.

 1.2 Services Covered